← All posts

 A real review boundary is not a disclaimer that says lawyers should check the output.

-It is enforced system state.
+It has to be enforced system state.

 That means the product can distinguish between: